-The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized ISO 14001 Environmental Management Standard.
+The Laboratory's EMS was designed to meet the rigorous requirements of the globally recog- nized ISO 14001 Environmental Management Standard.
 BNL was the first DOE Office of Science Laboratory to become officially registered to this standard.
-BNL was also the first Office of Science Laboratory to achieve registration under the OHSAS 18001 (Occupational Health & Safety) Standard.
+BNL was also the first Office of Science Laboratory to achieve registration under the OH-SAS 18001 Standard.
 Each certification requires the Laboratory to undergo annual audits by an accredited registrar to assure that the systems are maintained and to identify evidence of continual improvement.
+In June 2016, an EMS and OHSAS reassessment audit determined that BNL remains in conformance with both standards.